bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 # The core of the Gorilla algorithm

 * Delta encoding for timestamps
-	To be presice, it's actually the delta of delta
+	To be precise, it's actually the delta of delta
 * XOR for values
-	Built on the assumption that timeseries data tend to have contstant/repetitive values, or values fluctuating within a certain range, this means that XOR with the previous value often has leading and trailing zeros, and we can only save mostly just the meaningful bits
+	Built on the assumption that time series data tend to have constant/repetitive values, or values fluctuating within a certain range, this means that XOR with the previous value often has leading and trailing zeros, and we can only save mostly just the meaningful bits

 ---